Department of Nursing

 The DNP program will prepare nurses with knowledge and skills to deliver the highest standard of care for individuals, families, communities and work in interdisciplinary teams in today’s complex healthcare system.

-The Post Masters DNP curriculum includes 41 credit hours that can be completed in seven semesters of part-time study (two courses per semester).
+The Post Masters DNP curriculum includes 41 credit hours that can be completed in seven semesters of full-time study (two courses per semester).
 Course work includes: utilizing technology to advance the quality of care; evaluating health care policy; providing leadership and inter-professional collaboration in multiple health care settings; and evaluating systems responses to health and illness, along with knowledge of nursing theories, related sciences, humanities and economics.
 Students must also complete a minimum of 1,000 supervised post Baccalaureate practice hours.
 There are two tracks, the advanced practice clinical track for certified advanced practice nurse and the advanced practice administrative track for a masters prepared nurse administrator(s).

 Upon successful completion of the DNP, graduates will be able to: